Understanding ITC and EVP: Key Differences in Paranormal Communication

 1. Choose the Right Equipment

-Avoid using smartphones, as they may introduce interference.
+Avoid using smartphones, which may introduce interference.

-Consider external microphonesĀ for better sound clarity.
+Consider external microphones for enhanced clarity.

 2. Select a Quiet Location